-We're answering a few questions sent through about our X-ECO lighting towers!
-If you do have any further questions, please get in contact with us by filling in the form below!
+Our X-ECO lighting towers are the industry standard when it comes to diesel lighting towers, we have answered some of the most frequently asked questions below.
+If you have any further questions, please get in contact with us by filling in the form below!

 1) When is the first time I have to service an X-ECO Lighting Tower?